 A drafting course in which students participate in a comprehensive project from conception to conclusion.
 This is the capstone course for the Associate of Applied Science Degree in Engineering Design.
-The course is focused on real world learning experiences completed independently and in consultation with the instructor in selected drafting fields.
+The course is focused on actual industry work learning experiences completed independently or with teams, and in consultation with the instructor in selected drafting fields.

-Prerequisite: DFTG 2419 and approval of Department
+Prerequisite: DFTG 2419 and approval of Program